EQEmu/eqemu-docs-v2/docs/categories/operation/disabling-lootdrops.md

 Once you click the button, the lootdrop entry is then disabled, and the icon changes to two blue arrows pointing upwards.
 Clicking the arrow again toggles the state and the item is once again enabled for dropping.

-{% hint style="info" %}
+!!! info
       Note that the chance goes to '0' when disabled, and returns to its previous value once re-enabled.
 We used this functionality to **preserve the original value** in case we want to **retrieve it later**.
-{% endhint %}

 ![Disabled lootdrop entry](../../gitbook/assets/enable_lootdrop_entry.png)